wothke/webAyumi/README.md

 # webAyumi

-Copyright (C) 2018 Juergen Wothke
+Copyright (C) 2019 Juergen Wothke

 This is a JavaScript/WebAudio plugin of "ayumi" .
 This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project) but the API exposed by the lib can be used in any JavaScript program (it should look familiar to anyone that has ever done some sort of music player plugin).

 I mainly added this to fill a gap regarding the .fym format and to have a more light weight player for some of the formats that are already covered by spectreZX.
+I added support for some "Fuxoft AY Language" based formats later.

-Files that can be played include: .text (the proprietary internal format used by ayumi), .fym, .ym, .psg, .afx
+Files that can be played include: .text (the proprietary internal format used by ayumi), .fym, .ym, .psg, .afx, .ay (subtype ZXAYAMAD), .fxm.

 Known limitations: The support for some of the formats seems to be somewhat limited (e.g. no digi drums